 Skip to navigation Skip to content

-This document outlines how to assess whether a customer who is undertaking home-based schooling satisfies the YA full time study requirements or the approved course requirements for AIC as a full-time student.
+This document outlines how to assess whether a customer who is undertaking home-based schooling satisfies the YA full-time study requirements.
 It also outlines the procedure for assessing whether a customer who is undertaking home-based schooling is a full-time or concessional study load student for Pensioner Education Supplement (PES).

 Home schooling and YA or PES